OCR-D/spec/web_api.md

 instances.
 In this spec, a workflow amounts to a [Nextflow](https://www.nextflow.io/) script.
 Some information about Nextflow and how to use it in OCR-D is documented [in the Nextflow spec](nextflow).

 **Workspace**: The service endpoints in this section concern data management, which in OCR-D is handled via [workspaces](https://ocr-d.de/en/spec/glossary#workspace).
+(A workspace is the combination of a [METS](https://ocr-d.de/en/spec/mets) file and any number of referenced files already downloaded, i.e. with locations relative to the METS file path.)
-Processing (via single processors or workflows) always refers to existing workspaces, i.e. combinations of `mets.xml` and downloaded files from the `mets.xml`.
+Processing (via single processors or workflows) always refers to existing workspaces, i.e. workspaces residing in the server's filesystem.

 ## Usage